 About Janice Tzuling Chik

 Janice Chik has received research grants from the Royal Institute of Philosophy, the Institute for Humane Studies at George Mason University, the Philosophical Quarterly Research Fund, and the Center on the University and Intellectual Life at the Witherspoon Institute.
 Her research spans the philosophy of action, Aristotelian-Thomistic metaphysics, philosophy of science, and human rights.
-Her work has been published or is forthcoming in the Review of Metaphysics, Routledge, University of Cambridge Press, and other venues.
+Her work has been published in the Review of Metaphysics, Routledge, University of Cambridge Press, and other venues.
 She has given scholarly talks at universities in the US and abroad, including: Edinburgh, Notre Dame, Oxford, the Fashion Institute of Technology, Princeton, Cambridge, KU Leuven, and St Andrews.
 At AMU, she teaches logic, metaphysics, aesthetics, ethics, philosophy of action, and introduction to philosophy.

 Her academic and professional advisors include Sarah Broadie (St Andrews), John Haldane (St Andrews), Robert Koons (UT-Austin), and Stephen Brock (Santa Croce).
 Other influential mentors and professors have included Gideon Rosen (Princeton), Beatrice Longuenesse (NYU), Al Martinich (UT-Austin), Ben Morison (Princeton), Dale Jamieson (NYU), and Alex Mourelatos (UT-Austin).